 Since its incorporation as a city in 1959, Sugar Land’s residents live in a master-planned community with many parks and recreational facilities, first-class shopping and medical facilities, and a safe environment, ranking as one of America’s safest cities since 2008.
 Sugar Land has been recognized as one of America’s Best Places to Live and has been named a Community of Respect by the Anti-Defamation League.

 For more information on Sugar Land's history, please visit the Sugar Land Heritage Foundation.
-Visitors can also visit the Sugar Land Heritage Foundation's temporary museum until the permanent museum is completed every Saturday from 9 AM - 1 PM.
-Admission is free.
+Visitors can also visit the Sugar Land Heritage Museum & Visitor Center located in Imperial Sugar's old Container Warehouse.
+Admission is free and the museum's hours of operations are: Mondays from noon to 5 p.m. and Tuesdays through Saturdays from 10 a.m. to 6 p.m.
+The museum is closed on Sundays.
 Visitors can read all about Sugar Land's past and see documents, maps, and equipment from the Imperial Sugar Refinery.
+Visitors will also be able to purchase books on Sugar Land and other Sugar Land branded items.